-You’ve asked for it, and here it is: The Total Guide To Product Listing Ads.
-We have a feeling this product will continue to expand and get cool, new features since it’s doing so well for our eCommerce accounts.
-But, there is so little information out there about how to set these up and make them work for you right now.
-We took it upon ourselves to put everything we know about PLAs into one, six part guide.
+You’ve asked for it, and here it is: The Total Guide To Shopping Ads.
+We took it upon ourselves to put everything we know about Shopping campaigns into one, six part guide.
 We’ll be posting twice a week until all six parts are posted, so keep your eyes peeled!

 Part 1: Setting Up Your Data Feed

-Part 2: How to Set Up Your PLA Campaign
+Part 2: How to Set Up Your Shopping Campaign

 Part 5: Targeting Strategies

-Part 2: How to set up your PLA campaign
+Part 2: How to set up your Shopping campaign

-Once you have all of the requirements for Product Listing Ads such as the Google Merchant Center account and an error-free data feed, you can focus on setting up a Product Listing Ads campaign in your Google AdWords account.
+Once you have all of the requirements for a Shopping campaign, such as the Google Merchant Center account and an error-free data feed, you can focus on setting up a Shopping campaign in your Google AdWords account.
 But how do you start?

 Link Your Accounts

-Before you can begin using product listing ads in your account, you need to link your AdWords and Google Merchant Center accounts.
-To do this, log into your Merchant Center account, then click on “settings” in the left navigation and AdWords from the menu that pops up after clicking on settings.
-On the AdWords page, just enter your AdWords customer ID (looks like a phone number and can be found at the top of the page when logged into AdWords).
+Before you can begin using shopping ads in your account, you need to link your AdWords and Google Merchant Center accounts.
+To do this, log into your Merchant Center account, then click on “Account Linking” in the top right (three dot) navigation.
+On the Account Linking page, just click “Link Account,” enter your AdWords customer ID (looks like a phone number and can be found at the top of the page when logged into AdWords), and click “Send Link Request.”
 It is possible to connect one Merchant Center account to multiple AdWords accounts if necessary.

-An “All Products” product target is created by default when initially creating the campaign but also when adding new ad groups to the campaign.
-Since this will be your first ad group, you can leave the All products checkbox checked.
-It is best practice to set up an All Products product target as it targets all of the products in the Merchant Center product feed and can feature any products on Google Search and/or Google Shopping that are not covered by any of the product specific ad groups.
+An “All Products” product target is created by default when initially creating the campaign, but also when adding new ad groups to the campaign.
+It is best practice to set up an All Products product target, as it targets all of the products in the Merchant Center product feed and can feature any products on Google Search and/or Google Shopping that are not covered by any of the product-specific ad groups.
 Start with a safe minimum bid.
 Judge this based on what you are comfortable paying in your Search campaigns.
 If the average cost-per-click is $0.75 in your Search campaigns, start with that as your default bid.
-It is suggested to set the “All Products” ad group bid lower than the product specific ad group bids in the PLA campaign.
+It is suggested to set the “All Products” ad group bid lower than the product specific ad group bids in the Shopping campaign.
 This is to ensure that product specific ad groups will be shown rather than the all products ad group.
 Once you click Save ad group, your first ad group is live.

-There are many strategies you can employ for this Google AdWords product.
-Picking the proper strategy, as with anything, will depend entirely upon many factors such as the vertical of your company, existing company goals, etc.
+There are many strategies you can employ for Shopping campaigns.
+Picking the proper strategy, as with anything, will depend entirely upon the vertical of your company, existing company goals, etc.

 The most important thing is to target by the difference that makes performance change.
 For instance, if you find performance is about the same for each brand of dog food you sell, but each brand name is different from all of your other brand names, then you should target by this attribute.